 Prices include afternoon tea & cake, bed, breakfast, facility for diy horse, parking and accompanied trails so you never get lost!
 The paddocks are post and railed & any available stables have shavings/straw.

-Two nights’ mid-week bed & breakfast £180.00 per person sharing a double/twin room (Monday/Tuesday/Wednesday/Thursday)
+Mid-week bed & breakfast £125.00 per person per day sharing a double/twin room – minimum of two nights….

-For self-catering please check out the s/c page for prices and enquire for byo horse prices.
+For weekend self-catering please check out the s/c page for prices and enquire for byo horse prices.

 TO BOOK OR FOR PRICES ‘PHONE/EMAIL CAROLYN OR HENRY FOR DATES AVAILABLE.